What's a Bail Review?a

 2) An error of law was made during your original bail hearing.

-You must apply for a Bail Review
+You must apply to be Granted a Bail Review

 You must make formal application for a Bail Review.
 Success is not guaranteed.